SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/IDP/Tutorials/IDP_Tutorial_DiscoveryAndProvisioning.md

 # Getting started with IDP and onboarding new equipment

-This tutorial will show you how to install IDP and onboard new equiment.
-We will onboard the Microsoft server that runs DataMiner as it is easy accessible equipment.
+This tutorial will show you how to install IDP and onboard new equipment.
+By way of example, the Microsoft server running DataMiner will be onboarded, as this is easily accessible equipment.

 Expected duration: 20 minutes.